alexsanders-git/vue-spa-test/README.md

 ### Live Demo 🚀

-You can watch a live demo of the project here: [Live Demo](https://reviews-statistics.vercel.app/)
+You can watch a live demo of the project here:
+<a href="https://reviews-statistics.vercel.app/" target="_blank">Live Demo</a>